Sizwe780/azora-os/azora-nexus/README.md

 ## Support

-For support, please contact the Azora OS development team or create an issue in the project repository.
+For support, please contact the Azora ES development team or create an issue in the project repository.